How I Learned to Manage Debt Wisely in America and Finally Achieve Financial Stability

 The Role of Emergency Funds in Debt Prevention

 Having an emergency fund in place is crucial for maintaining financial stability.
-It allows individuals to absorb financial shocks without going into debt.
+It allows you to absorb financial shocks without going into debt.
 The goal is to save enough to cover three to six months of living expenses.

 Building a Starter Emergency Fund